abTEM/doc/docs/intro.md

 *ab*TEM is a flexible open-source package for simulating transmission electron microscopy experiments.
-The Python API allows for easy integration with other simulation codes and analysis tools accessible from Python, while utilization of other open-source projects makes *abTEM* fast and scalable.
+The Python API allows for easy integration with other simulation codes and analysis tools accessible from Python, while utilization of other open-source projects makes *ab*TEM fast and scalable.

-Here are a few links to help you get started.
+Here are a few links to help you get started; please also note the navigation menu on the left side of the page.

 ::::{grid} 1 1 2 2
 :gutter: 2